microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list-mailfolders.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get all the mail folders in the signed-in user's mailbox, including any [mail search folders](../resources/mailsearchfolder.md).
+Get all the mail folders in the specified user's mailbox, including any [mail search folders](../resources/mailsearchfolder.md).

+By default, this operation does not return hidden folders.
+Use a query parameter _includeHiddenFolders_ to include them in the response.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).